gchiquetto/gchiquetto/README.md

 ### :woman_technologist: About Me :

-<p>My name is Gabriela, I'm front-end developer.
-I love technology, games, board games, and books.
-I'm from Brazil, but at the moment living in the Netherlands.<p>
+<p>Hello, I'm Gabriela, a passionate front-end developer with a deep affection for technology, gaming, board games, and books.
+Originally from Brazil, I now reside in the Netherlands, embracing new experiences and cultures.<p>